wln20/wln20.github.io/_pages/about.md

 📖 Research
 ------
-I mainly focused on infrastructure and efficiency optimization of Large Language Models (a.k.a MLSys or AI-Infra) in my past research, including the compression and acceleration techniques of LLMs.
+I mainly focused on infrastructure and efficiency optimization of Large Language Models (a.k.a MLSys or AI-Infra) in my past research at Tsinghua, including the compression and acceleration techniques of LLMs.

 + [09/2022~06/2024] <a href='https://nicsefc.ee.tsinghua.edu.cn/'>NICS-EFC, Tsinghua University</a>.

-Aside from that, I also have some experiences on LLM reasoning, LLM agents, Biomedical LLMs, etc.
+Aside from that, I also have some research experiences on Biomedical LLMs and Multimodal LLMs at UMich.

 I’m open to discussion and collaboration.
 Feel free to drop me an <a href='mailto:wangluning2@gmail.com'>Email</a> or send me a message on <a href="https://www.linkedin.com/in/wangluning/">LinkedIn</a>!